het-tanis/prolug-labs/Ansible-Labs/11-Ansible-MOTD-Push/step1/text.md

 ### Lab Activities
 Verify your /root/hosts file and /root/motd_push.yaml file

-Push the motd messages to all servers
+Push the motd messages to all servers based on the new variables assigned in the /root/hosts file.

 <br>
 <details>